-Israeli Air Force One
+Wing of Zion - Israeli Air Force One

-Does Israel really need an Israeli Air Force One?
-Since 2001, the country has rented planes from Israeli airline companies for the prime minister’s trips.
+Did Israel really need an Israeli Air Force One?
+Since 2001, the country had rented planes from Israeli airline companies for the prime minister’s trips.
 Until that time an old air force Boeing 707 was placed at his disposal, but it was unable to make a transatlantic flight without stopping to refuel, and was eventually decommissioned.
 While every government since Ariel Sharon’s has discussed purchasing a plane, the issue had been considered politically loaded – and as such avoided – since any prime minister who approves it ran the risk of being accused of excessiveness and lavishness.

 A study by the Prime Minister's Office and the Ministry of Finance found that procurement of a plane for the prime minister's use would repay the investment within five years.
 The Knesset Finance Committee announced 22 December 2009 that it supported the procurement of a plane for use by the prime minister on foreign trips, a kind of Israeli Air Force One.
 The committee meeting was initiated by MK Abraham Dichter (Kadima).
 Finance Committee chairman MK Moshe Gafni (United Torah Judaism) said, "The measure is proper, but it should be weighed against economic aspects."
 No such economic aspects had yet been presented to the committee and it will again discuss the matter when it obtains the necessary information.